Case study: supporting a student with a mental health problem

 Case studying showing the range of support that can be provided for students with mental health problems

 Joe had been diagnosed with depression and social anxiety before starting University.
-Prior to accessing the Student Disability Service (SDS) and being referred for Mental Health Mentoring he received no support other than prescribed anti-depressant medication.
+Prior to accessing the Disability and Learning Support Service and being referred to a Mental Health Study Specialist he received no support other than prescribed anti-depressant medication.
 In second year he found that he was not coping and took an Authorised Interruption of Studies.
 Joe missed his summer exams but returned for re-sits.
 It was during this return period that he first sought assistance from SDS.
-As a result of this approach Joe was provided with the support of a Mental Health Mentor, who met with him on a weekly basis, to discuss strategies and techniques to address the impact of his depression and anxiety on his studies.
+As a result of this approach Joe was provided with the support of a Study Skills Specialist (Mental Health), who met with him on a weekly basis, to discuss strategies and techniques to address the impact of his depression and anxiety on his studies.